 Okay, this is no ordinary bistro.
 Indeed, it was created to fill a hole in their local market that Alex Wilcox and Michael McNamara, the owners of the Prince Wine Store, keenly felt.
 Somewhere for them to go to lunch, for sure, but also a place where their extraordinary selection of wine could be presented properly – appropriate stemware, correct temperature, properly decanted – with equally good food.
 Of pan-European inspiration, Bellota touches on the feel of some of the great bars and enotecas of Italy, Spain and France, but does it through a modern, yet far from clinical lens.

 Nicky Riemer, former owner of Union Dining and alumnus of Stephanie Alexander’s game-changing eponymous restaurant, is on food duty.
-Nicky takes a European approach to the menu, with a tilt towards Italy and Spain, though her duck with spaetzle–a nod to her paternal Austrian heritage–has become a welded-on signature.
-Expect freshly opened oysters, cheese and charcuterie at any time, and more substantial offerings during lunch and dinner service, such as capunti with slow-braised goat ragu, smoked eel brandade with zuni pickle, bavette steak with onion jam and a Madeira jus, or quail saltimbocca with jus gras and agro dolce parsley.
+Riemer takes a European approach to the menu, with a tilt towards Italy and Spain, and the occasional nod to her paternal Austrian heritage.
+Expect freshly opened oysters, cheese and charcuterie at any time, and substantial offerings during lunch and dinner service, such as capunti with slow-braised goat ragu, smoked eel brandade with zuni pickle, bavette steak with onion jam and a Madeira jus, or quail saltimbocca with jus gras and agro dolce parsley.

 There’s a working list at Bellota, but a stroll through the aperture into the wine store opens up a whole world of choice, accompanied by insightful advice, which is available on either side of the wall.
 And a corkage fee of $15 will get that bottle opened and served the way it should be.
-There is also a vast selection of aperitifs, spirits and fortifieds, with 140-odd cider and beer options for those still needing more options.
+There is also a vast selection of aperitifs, spirits and fortifieds, with 140-odd cider and beer options for those still needing more choice.